davidemerli/regent/README.md

 )

 # Execute a query
-result = agent.execute("What's the weather like in Tokyo?") result.content # => "It is currently 72°F and sunny in Tokyo."
+result = agent.run("What's the weather like in Tokyo?")

+result.content # => "It is currently 72°F and sunny in Tokyo."
 result.model # => "gpt-4o"
 result.input_tokens # => 10